linode/apl-docs/product/introduction.md

 This is what we indended when we created Otomi.
 Any infrastructure, any K8s, one install, all the tools you need in an integrated and automated way, easy self-service, 100% Git-based.

-## What is Otomi
+## What is Otomi?

 Otomi is a self-hosted PaaS and adds developer- and operations-centric tools, automation and self-service on top of Kubernetes offering a multi and hybrid platform experience out-of-the-box.
 Otomi is placed in the CNCF landscape under the [PaaS/Container Service](https://landscape.cncf.io/guide#platform--paas-container-service) section.
 Otomi attempts to connect many of the technologies found in the CNCF landscape in a way to provide direct value.
-No more re-inventing the wheel when building and maintaining your own Kubernetes based (developer) platform or bespoke stack.
+No more re-inventing the wheel when building and maintaining your own Kubernetes based platform or bespoke stack.

+### What is the difference between an IDP and a PaaS?

+An Internal Developer Platform (IDP) consists of many different technologies, glued together to lowers cognitive load on developers without abstracting away context and underlying technologies.
+An IDP is always custom built.

+A PaaS for Kubernetes also lowers cognitive load on developers, but abstracts away most of the underlying technologies.
+Unlike an IDP, a PaaS can be used almost instantly, just like downloading and using your favourite Linux Distribution.
+Organizations that use a PaaS instead of building an IDP can enjoy lower upfront costs and huge time savings.

+### When to build an IDP or use a PaaS?

+Because building an IDP requires a large upfront investment, it’s mostly suitable for large enterprises.
+For smaller organizations a PaaS can sometimes be far more efficient than building a custom IDP in-house.

 ## Otomi for developers
-**Developers, focus on your application, not on writing Kubernetes manifests!
+Otomi let's developers focus on their application, not on writing Kubernetes manifests!
 Kubernetes is great for running containers, but it's complex.
-Wouldn't it be awesome if you didn't need to worry about understanding Kubernetes objects and writing YAML manifests?**
+Wouldn't it be awesome if you didn't need to worry about understanding Kubernetes objects and writing YAML manifests?

 This is how Otomi helps developers: